Nrapendra786/springboot_testcontainer_demo/Readme.md

- docker must be installed and running \n
+ docker must be installed and running
-./mvnw verify  (command to verify test) \n
+./mvnw verify  (command to verify test)
 ./mvnw spring-boot:test-run (command to run the test)